mk-fg/fgtk/README.rst

 | Can also be pointed to maildir subdirs (same thing) or individual files.
 | Uses python stdlib email.* modules for all processing.

+dns-update-proxy
+''''''''''''''''

+Small py3/asyncio UDP listener that receives ~100B ``pk || box(name:addr)``
+libnacl-encrypted packets, decrypts (name, addr) tuples from there, checking that:

+- Name doesn't resolve to same IP already, among any others (-c/--check option).
+- Name has one of the allowed domain suffixes (-d/--update option).

+And if both conditions pass, as well as implicit auth via crypto, then it sends request to specified DNS service API to update address for name, with several retries on any fails (-r/--retry option) and rate-limiting, as well as --debug logging.

+Useful wrapper for DNS APIs that only provide all-or-nothing access, while you want to setup convenience names from some shared-access VM, without giving away creds for your whole account on these services, with all other names and subdomains there.

 [dev] Dev tools